raspiblitz/raspiblitz/dietpi/Odroid_HC1_HC2.md

 If you are working from a forked repo be aware of that the fork needs to be called `raspiblitz` for the git downloads to work.

 * Run the forked version of @openoms:
-`wget https://raw.githubusercontent.com/openoms/raspiblitz/raspiblitz-dev/build_sdcard.sh && sudo bash build_sdcard.sh raspiblitz-dev openoms`
+`wget https://raw.githubusercontent.com/openoms/raspiblitz/DietPi/build_sdcard.sh && sudo bash build_sdcard.sh DietPi openoms`
 This will take a couple minutes depending on your internet ceonnection and the processing power of the SBC.

 * Restart when done and log back in now as `admin`: